 1. Do not use email:

 - To send confidential/sensitive information, particularly over the Internet, unless it is first encrypted by an encryption system approved by Information Security;

 - To create, send, forward or store emails with messages or attachments that might be illegal or considered offensive by an ordinary member of the public i.e. sexually explicit, racist, defamatory, abusive, obscene, derogatory, discriminatory, threatening, harassing, or otherwise offensive;

 - To commit the organization to a third party for example through purchase or sales contracts, job offers, or price quotations, unless you are explicitly authorized by management to do so (principally staff within Procurement and HR).
 Do not interfere with or remove the standard corporate email disclaimer automatically appended to outbound emails;

 - For private or charity work unconnected with the organization’s legitimate business;

 - In ways that could be interpreted as representing or being official public statements on behalf of the organization, unless you are a spokesperson explicitly authorized by management to make such statements;

 - To send a message from anyone else’s account or in their name (including the use of false ‘from:’ addresses).
-If authorized by the manager, a secretary may send email on the manager’s behalf but should sign the email in their own name per pro (‘for and on behalf of’) the manager;
+If authorized by the manager, a secretary may send an email on the manager’s behalf but should sign the email in their own name per pro (‘for and on behalf of’) the manager;

-- To send any disruptive, offensive, unethical, illegal or otherwise inappropriate matter, including offensive comments about race, gender, color, disability, age, sexual orientation, pornography, terrorism, religious beliefs and practice, political beliefs or national origin, hyperlinks or other references to indecent or patently offensive websites and similar materials, jokes, chain letters, virus warnings and hoaxes, charity requests, viruses or other malicious software;
+- To send any disruptive, offensive, unethical, illegal, or otherwise inappropriate matter, including offensive comments about race, gender, color, disability, age, sexual orientation, pornography, terrorism, religious beliefs and practice, political beliefs or national origin, hyperlinks, or other references to indecent or patently offensive websites and similar materials, jokes, chain letters, virus warnings and hoaxes, charity requests, viruses or other malicious software;

 - For any other illegal, unethical or unauthorized purpose.